-In the name of every Regiment of Militia in Upper Canada, I publicly promulgate-Lcr them come if they dare."
+In the name of every Regiment of Militia in Upper Canada.
+I publicly procuulgate-Let them come if they dare.
 This is consummately artful.
-He had learnt how much the good people of this Province had suffered during the late war, when they unsparingly expended their Provincial treasure and blood, to maintain the British Supremacy, which has since rewarded their loyalty and valour with Sir-Francis Head as a Governor; he knew that their losses had not even yet been wholly redeemed, and that what had been paid, was principally taken out of the sufferers to pay the sufferers; he knew, if he could spread the alarm of an invasion, and fill the electors with apprehensions of fire, sword and death, that all other considerations of public duty and political liberty would, for the moment, be merged in the possible approach of slaughter and carnage throughout the land.
-He therefore announced an invasion, and "in the name of every regiment of malitia in Upper Canada, publicly promulgated let them come if they dare."-And over this Bulletin was displayed the royal arms, to increase its currency and insure its effects.
+He had learnt how much the good people of this Province had suffered during the late war, when they unsparingly expended their Provincial treasure and blood, to maintain the British Supremacy, which has since rewarded their lovalty and valour with Sir Francis Head as a Governor; he knew that their losses had not even yet been wholly redeemed, and that what had been paid, was principally taken out of the sufferers to pay the sufferers; he knew, if he could spread the alarm of an invasion, and fill the electors with apprehensions of fire, sword and death, that all other considerations of public duty & political liberty would, for the moment, be merged in the possible approach of slaughter and carnage throughout the land.
+He therefore announced an invasion, and " in the name of every regiment of militia in Upper Canada, publicly promulgated let them come if they realize by their nefarious means a dishonest fortune.
+They are there, sir, called blacklegs.
+But I must return to the consternation of the city.
+Much perplexity seemed to arise from the difficulty of judging from what quarter the invasion was threatened.
+It could not be from Lower Canada, because they are not "foreigners."
+It could not be from the means this laughter!
+Do you, the framers, advocates and, soon to be, the a looters of this report, thus significantly charge Sir Francis with a hoax!
+Do you mean to imply that at the announcement of this invasion, and amidst the panic it inflicted, Sir Francis was laughing in his sleeve?
+Oh! shameful merriment!
+I have heard of such things in the stock exchange in found, who, after spreading false news of a defeat on land or sea, have availed themselves of a consequent fluctuation in the funds to ed by this viceregal manœuvre, are more easily imagined than described.
+It reminded me of scenes in early life, when it was said Napoleon was about to invade England.
+The roofs were thronged with vigilant citizens, the atmost stretch of whose vision with a telescope, swept the surface of Ontario for hostile flags;